 Mining and timber harvesting on the same area

-You can still stake a claim or work on your mine if your claim overlaps an area permitted for timber harvesting.
+You can still stake a claim or work on your mineral claim if your claim overlaps an area permitted for timber harvesting.
 However, you may be limited to when you cut or clear.
 You may also have to cut the trees in a way that keeps the timber’s value.
 We will work with you and the timber harvest permit holder before any harvesting starts.

 We may develop a timber harvest plan that overlaps your mineral claim.
 If this happens, we will contact you before issuing a permit for harvesting and ask you for details about any timber on your claim that you need for mining operations.